Howard P Goodkin, MD, PhD

 - Clinical Practice:

-- Chronic Neck Pain, Epilepsy, Seizures and Epilepsy-child, Headaches-child, Myasthenia Gravis, Peripheral Neuropathy, Seizure Disorder, Traumatic Brain Injury (TBI) & Concussion, Migraine, Neurocutaneous Disorders, Neurology Services, Pediatric Neurology
+- Chronic Neck Pain, Epilepsy, Seizures and Epilepsy-child, Headaches-child, Myasthenia Gravis, Peripheral Neuropathy, Seizure Disorder, Traumatic Brain Injury (TBI) & Concussion, Migraine, Neurocutaneous Disorders, Electroencephalogram (EEG), Neurology Services, Pediatric Neurology

 Shure Professor of Neurology and Pediatrics, Howard P. Goodkin, MD, PhD, serves as the director of the Division of Pediatric Neurology and vice-chair of research for the Department of Neurology.
 He received his undergraduate medical education at Washington University in St. Louis and his postgraduate medical education at St. Louis Children’s Hospital and Boston Children’s Hospital.